 Programme Overview

-Plant Protection focuses on safeguarding crops and plants from pests, diseases, and environmental stresses to ensure agricultural sustainability, food security, and biodiversity conservation.
+Plant Pathology focuses on safeguarding crops and plants from pests, diseases, and environmental stresses to ensure agricultural sustainability, food security, and biodiversity conservation.
 Its vision is to establish a healthy, pest-free agricultural ecosystem that supports global food production and enhances environmental resilience.
 The mission includes developing innovative and eco-friendly pest management strategies, promoting integrated pest control practices, and advancing scientific research in plant health.
 The scope of plant protection spans agriculture, horticulture, forestry, and landscaping, addressing challenges such as climate change, pest outbreaks, and the need for sustainable farming practices to secure a stable future for both agriculture and the environment.

 • 2 Years